 While we were in Italy both Kelly and Cliff ordered a pasta dish with eggplant.
 It was so good and we knew we needed to replicate it when we got home.
 And that is just what we did!
 Eggplant is not a vegetable that we eat a lot.
 In fact, I don’t think that I had ever cooked eggplant before.
 And I have only actually eaten it a handful of times.
 But we all really liked this dish and we will definitely be making it again.
 And each time we can eat it we can pretend we are back in Italy!

-1 pound penne pasta
+- 1 lb penne pasta

-¾ cups extra virgin olive oil
+- 3/4 cup extra virgin olive oil

-½ onion, diced
+- 1/2 onion, diced

-3 cloves of garlic, minced
+- 3 cloves of garlic, minced

-28 ounce of crushed San Marzano tomatoes
+- 28 oz crushed San Marzano tomatoes

-1 eggplant (about 2 cups), cut into bite sized pieces (do not peel)
+- 1 eggplant (about 2 cups), cut into bite sized pieces (do not peel)

-1 cup fresh mozzarella, cut into small cubes
+- 1 cup fresh mozzarella, cut into small cubes

-Salt and pepper to taste
+- Salt and pepper to taste

-In a skillet heat ½ cup of olive oil.
+- In a skillet heat ½ cup of olive oil.
 Add the eggplant.
 Cook until the eggplant is soft but not mushy; about 5 minutes.
 Season with salt and pepper.
 Remove the eggplant and set aside.
 Get your water boiling for the pasta.
 In the same skillet add the rest of the oil, chopped garlic, and the onion.
 Saute until fragrant.
 Add the crushed tomatoes and allow to simmer for about 15 minutes.
 Add the pasta to the water and cook slightly less than the instructions call for.
 You will finish the pasta in the sauce.
 Once the noodles are cooked, drain them and add to the sauce along with the eggplant.
 Coat with sauce and cook about 2 more minutes.
 Season with salt and pepper.
 Return the eggplant to the skillet Remove from heat and add the small cubes of fresh mozzarella.
 Toss everything to coat.
 Serve immediately!